gchq/annchor/CONTRIBUTING.md

 ### Code formatting

 ANNchor uses the [black code formatter](https://github.com/python/black), which can be installed via pip (`pip install black`).
-Simply install and run in the project root:
+Simply install and run in the project root.
+Note that we run black with a maximum line length of 79.

 ```bash
 black --line-length 79 ./